 After some morning sightseeing around Alchi, we return to Leh.
 Enroute, stops include Lamayuru Monastery, the oldest known in Ladakh, dating back prior to the 10th century.
 This gompa is in a spectacular setting making the views unforgettable.
 It also houses a famous collection of frescoes, carpets and thangkas.
-Driving along side of Indus river, we will stop at Basgo Castle also known as Basgo Rabtan Lhartsekhar Castle.
+Driving along side of the Indus river, we stop at Basgo Castle, also known as Basgo Rabtan Lhartsekhar Castle.
 Inside is the "Golden Maitreya", a sacred copper-gilt image of the Buddha Maitreya, two stories high and the three-story high Buddha Maitreya made of clay.
 We arrive back in Leh in the early evening.
-Overnight in Leh.

 We have an early morning flight today back to Delhi.
 The remainder of the day is free for any last-minute shopping or a journey by cycle rickshaw to the spice market or the Sikh Temple.
 This evening we will have our farewell dinner.